 This autopilot is not recommended because some versions of the board are not compatible with the official ArduPilot software despite multiple efforts to work with the manufacturer to make them compatible.
 The manufacturer is also apparently not abiding by the GPLv3 license which requires releasing the modified source code to its customers.
 “V1.0” and “V1.2” probably work, “V1.0 II” and “V1.1” definitely do not work.

 This hardware comes preflashed with a RadioLink-branded version of ArduCopter and an ArduPilot-compatible bootloader.
 To use non-branded ChibiOS-based ArduPilot firmware versions, download the required vehicle firmware .apj file from https://firmware.ardupilot.org/ and flash your board using MissionPlanner’s “custom firmware” option.

 In case a bootloader re-installation is required, you can boot your board to DFU-mode using the following solder-points:

-Then follow the instructions on how to load firmare onto ChibiOS boards.
+Then follow the instructions on how to load firmware onto ChibiOS boards.